greenboxal/doggohub/doc/user/project/merge_requests.md

 tricks to checkout a merge request locally.

-Please note that you can checkout a merge request locally even if the source project is a fork (even a private fork) of the target project.
+Please note that you can checkout a merge request locally even if the source project is a bork (even a private bork) of the target project.

 #### Checkout locally by adding a git alias